subjectiverealityy/talenvo-week-1/docs/readme1.md

 - Searching by ID: direct access
 - History/undo: capture card object once, not entire tree
 - Rendering: iterate ordering maps independently

-This shape is used by Redux, Relay, and Normalizr — the industry standard for scalable state.

 ---